srteerra/srteerra/README.md

 ## **Nice to meet you!** 👋

+Front-End Developer Jr ☕
 I am a passionate guy who likes to work in a team and always looking for new projects.
 Continuously studying and learning about technology (specially Web3 and Blockchain stuff).

 - I like cats 🐈
 - Love the music 🎵 and play some instruments 🎹
 - Study lover 📕

-Currently looking for remote work and taking a 7 month Fullstack Web Developer Bootcamp at Ucamp.
+Currently looking for remote work.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=srteerra&show_icons=true&theme=nord)